surgems/ec-events/content/collections/kids-rides/mini-miami.md

         content:
           -
             type: text
-            text: 'Go up and down and around on the mini Miami.'
+            text: 'Why should the grown-ups have all of the fun?
+The mini Miami is a child-friendly version of its bigger brother.
+Kids can now enjoy the Miami and go up, down and around.
+It may not be as fast and hair raising as the original, but it''ll be great entertainment for the children.'
       -
         type: paragraph
       -